Niš cluster bombing

-The cluster bombings of Niš were events that occurred on 7 and 12 May 1999 during the NATO bombing of Yugoslavia.
+The cluster bombings of Niš were events that occurred on 7 and 12 May 1999 during the coalition-led bombing of Yugoslavia.
 The first bombing was a significant event involving civilian deaths and the use of cluster bombs during the NATO campaign in Yugoslavia.

 The first bombing

 On 7 May 1999, between the time of 11:30 and 11:40, fighter jets of the Royal Netherlands Air Force dropped two containers of cluster bombs over Niš, directed at Niš Airport, located at the end of the city.
-The bombs impacted near the city center, which is at least 3km from the airport, their presumed target.
+The bombs impacted near the city center, which is at least 3 km from the airport, their presumed target.
 The bombs were scattered from the two containers and were carried by the wind and then fell in three locations in the central part of the city: